 Upgrade Stick Ends (Stick Heads) for Taranis X9D

-For M9 Gimbals, get the 4mm version, and original gimbals you can get the 3mm.
+For M9 Gimbals, get the 4mm version.
+For the original gimbals you need to get the 3mm ones.

 As a “hybrid pincher” (a way of holding the gimbal sticks), I found these new stick ends much better than the ones come with the M9 Gimbals.
 The stock ones feel a bit slimmer and more “slippery” while these anti slip stick heads are more grippy.
 These should work great for “thumber” as well!